The Bahamas is world famous for its white sand beaches, turquoise blue waters and excellent snorkelling and scuba diving opportunities.

 Check out Get Your Guide for the best range of food tours in Nassau and other parts of the Bahamas.

 I hope you enjoyed learning about what food in Bahamas is all about.
-Let us know your favourite dish from the Bahamas in the comments below.
+Let us know in the comments below what your favourite dish from the Bahamas is.

 Don’t forget to check out our post about how to go Island hopping in the Caribbean.